fedora-modularity/hp/README.md

 * `libjpeg-turbo`, provides support for JPEG image format
 * `libdmodman`, provides a C++ plugin management library
 * `libnfsidmap`, provides names and IDs mapper for NFSv4
+* `libnl3`, provides a convenience library for kernel netlink sockets
 * `libproxy`, provides a library for proxy configuration management
 * `libssh`, implementation of the SSH protocol
 * `libssh2`, implementation of the SSH2 protocol